 We all know the impact smoking can have on health, but did you know smoking can cause serious stress to your company’s budget?

-A recent study found that smokers cost employers $6,000 a year more than non-smoking employees.
+A study found that smokers cost employers $6,000 a year more than non-smoking employees.
 There are many ways employers can help reduce smoking-related costs and encourage healthier habits among employees.
 Let’s take a look at a few ways to get started.

 Consider implementing a smoke-free policy at your workplace.
 Most smoke-free policies prohibit smoking in company facilities and vehicles, and require employees to smoke only in designated areas – for example, a smoking station set up in the parking lot.
 This will help reduce the risk of secondhand smoke in the workplace, and the hassle may discourage employees from smoking during the workday in the first place.
 There are a number of actions you should take when implementing a policy change to ensure it makes sense for your company, and is understood and accepted by employees.
 The American Cancer Society offers helpful tips for establishing effective policy change.